RachWalm/dyslexia/README.md

     margin-bottom:4em;
     }

-Form didn't need to be filled (although did request correct types to be filled in) so could submit an empty of part filled form.
-Solution - Mentor reminded me of the HTML 'required' code in form items that need to be filled when I mentioned it to her that I still needed to do that.
+Form didn't need to be filled (although it did request correct types to be filled in) so it was possible to submit an empty or part filled form.
+Solution - in response to mentioning this problem, my mentor reminded me of the HTML 'required' code in form items that need to be filled.

 When my mentor tried the website on her system it was not centering.
 As I had developed it on my screens and using the chrome developer tools that did not use 1920 x 1080 px size in the standard ones set I couldn't see this the first time it was mentioned.
 But once I realised the screen size difference and put that specific size into the chrome developer tools I could understand the problem and used the code she discussed to correct it.